kragen/derctuo/markdown/taking-screenshots.md

 2. Take a screenshot with it.
 3. Crop the screenshot in the GIMP (shift-C), zooming in and out as necessary.
-4. "Export" the screenshot (ctrl-E).
+4. “Export” the screenshot (ctrl-E).
 5. Exit the GIMP.
-6. Confirm that, yes, I really do want to "exit without saving" (ctrl-D, I think).
+6. Confirm that, yes, I really do want to “exit without saving” (ctrl-D, I think).

 This is very cumbersome, taking about a minute.
 So I just tried some various different screenshot programs to see what would work better.
-KDE's "Spectacle" program is wonderful, better than I had thought possible, and now I can invoke it from Emacs with a single keystroke and automatically insert the resulting cropped screenshot into the Markdown document I'm editing.
+KDE’s “Spectacle” program is wonderful, better than I had thought possible, and now I can invoke it from Emacs with a single keystroke and automatically insert the resulting cropped screenshot into the Markdown document I’m editing.

-This has had the rather alarming effect of enabling me to add half a megabyte of images to Derctuo over the last couple of days, which is about the same as the amount of text I've added to it in the last two *months*.
+This has had the rather alarming effect of enabling me to add half a megabyte of images to Derctuo over the last couple of days, which is about the same as the amount of text I’ve added to it in the last two *months*.
 But the year 02020 is over in another month, and Derctuo is still less than 10MB out of its 20MB size budget, so maybe I can lighten up a bit.